friedger/clarity-xbtc-sbtc/README.md

    - Send their xBTC to the contract
    - Receive an equal amount of sBTC from the contract
 3. **Custodian Cleanup**: The custodian can burn the accumulated xBTC in the contract
+4. **Excess Withdrawal**: Excess sBTC (not backing any xBTC) can be withdrawn to the xbtc-swap smart wallet

 ## Contract Details